petersid2022/master-thesis/notes.md

 # Intro

+Speculative decoding provides speedups when the draft model is fast and accurate enough that most speculative tokens are accepted.
+On GPU this works well because the cost of evaluating multiple tokens in parallel is low.

+On CPU, draft evaluation is expensive and small differences between model logits cause many rejections.

+Speculative sampling was invented for GPUs, where:
+* draft model runs on tensor cores
+* target model runs on tensor cores
+* parallel kernels overlap efficiently
+* memory bandwidth is massive

+Speculative sampling only helps if:
+* Draft model is much faster per token than target
+* Hardware can evaluate both models in parallel efficiently
+* Draft acceptance rate is high enough (ideally >60%)

+Speculative sampling is GPU-optimized
 This research addresses the inference scheduling problem, drawing from compiler optimization theory (e.g., branch prediction, profile-guided optimization, instruction scheduling) to minimize both latency and energy usage.
 These parallels arise from the fact that LLM inference can be viewed as a computational pipeline, similar to how compilers treat code as a sequence or graph to optimize (see [https://en.wikipedia.org/wiki/Abstract_syntax_tree](Abstract Syntax Tree)).
 Previous research shows speedups of 2-3x from speculative decoding alone, and layering compiler-inspired optimizations could yield even greater improvements, especially for edge cases like long sequences or low-acceptance-rate drafts.

 ## The idea: